mcfadden/Easy-iContact---WordPress-plugin/readme.txt

 * __label_type__ ('label' or 'value') Create HTML labels or insert the lable as the default value of a field.
 If value is chosen, upon click, the default value is removed. default: _label_
 * __submit_image__ path/URL - If set to a value other than false, it will be used as the path/URL to a submit button image.
 Relative paths are relative from the [stylesheet_directory](http://codex.wordpress.org/Function_Reference/bloginfo, "Codex: bloginfo").
 Absolute paths and URLs are used as-is.
 URLs must begin with "http://" or "https://".
 If submit_image is set, submit_text is used as the alt text.
 Default: _false (0)_
 * __submit_text__ text - Will show on the submit button if submit_image is false.
 If submit_image is used, submit_text is used as the alt text for submit_image.
 Default: _Sign up!_
-* __callback_function__ function name - This JavaScript function will be called upon successful submit of the form.
+* __callback_function__ - function name - This JavaScript function will be called upon successful submit of the form.
 It is called immediately after the success message is displayed.
 Checks to make sure the function is defined.

+= Advanced Shortcode Options =
+* __icontact_listid__, __icontact_specialid__, __icontact_specialid_value__, __icontact_clientid__, __icontact_formid__ - string - When these 5 shortcode attributes are used in conjunction you can overwrite which signup-form the submission will go.
+* __custom_fields__ - JSON string - This is designed for advanced users.
+This allows you to add custom fields to your form.
+In order to be stored at iContact, they will also need to be created in your iContact account.
+Possible values for the type are currently: text, textarea, and select.
+An example use of this attribtue can be seen here:
+`custom_fields='{"school":{"type":"text","label":"School:"},"grade":{"type":"select","options":{"3rd":"3rd","4th":"4th","5th":"5th","Other":"Other"},"blank":"true","label":"Grade:"},"city":{"type":"text","label":"City:"}}'`

 **Example Shortcode:**
 `[easyicontact confirm_email='0' last_name='0' 'submit_text='Sign me up!' label_type='value' ]`